Peter S. Beagle: Dispute with Granada media

 Beagle's book The Last Unicorn was made into an animated film of the same name in 1982, based on a screenplay written by Beagle himself.
 In 1979, Beagle had a contract with ITC Entertainment, which entitled Beagle to 5% of the net profits in the animated property, and 5% of the gross revenues from any film-related merchandising.
 Since 1999 this film has been controlled by a British company, Granada Media International (a subsidiary of ITV plc).

 From 2003 through 2011, Beagle was involved in a financial dispute with Granada over nonpayment of contractually due profit and merchandising shares.
 On July 29, 2011, Beagle announced at his Otakon appearance that he and ITV had reached an agreement that was beneficial to all parties, and should please fans of The Last Unicorn.
 On October 14, 2011, at his New York Comic Con appearance, he announced the first results of the deal.

 Dispute with Connor Cochran

 Beagle sued his former manager Connor Cochran in 2015 for $52 million.
 The Alameda County Superior Court judge Michael M. Markman found Cochran liable for financial elder abuse, fraud, and breach of fiduciary duty, awarding Beagle $325,000, as well as an additional $7500 for defamation, and an undetermined amount in attorney's fees.

-Cochran declared bankruptcy sixteen hours before the trial was due to begin.
+Cochran declared bankruptcy 16 hours before the trial was due to begin.
 Beagle was unable to collect the money Cochran owed, and the rights to Beagle's work were left in legal limbo.
-In February 2021, Beagle regained the intellectual property rights.
+In February 2021, Beagle regained the intellectual property rights; he bought the rights out of the bankruptcy for $600,000, money raised from business partners and friends.